official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 stronger.
 If, against all expectations, UNMOVIC were allowed to do their job this would offer the best prospect of dealing with Saddam’s WMD.”

-[^8] Letter [Private Secretary No.10] to McDonald, 6 February 2002, ‘Telephone conversation with
+[^8]: Letter [Private Secretary No.10] to McDonald, 6 February 2002, ‘Telephone conversation with
-[^9] Minute Patey to Goulty and PS [FCS], 12 February 2002, ‘Iraq: Next Steps’.
+[^9]: Minute Patey to Goulty and PS [FCS], 12 February 2002, ‘Iraq: Next Steps’.

 391

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford26.
-Mr Alan Goulty, FCO Director Middle East and North Africa, commented to
-Mr Straw’s Private Secretary:
+26. Mr Alan Goulty, FCO Director Middle East and North Africa, commented to Mr Straw’s Private Secretary:

 “So far so good.
 But much will depend on how the US decide to pursue the regime